Aina's stunner against West Bromwich Albion named Premier League Goal of the Month | Goal.com

 Ola Aina's stunning strike in Fulham's 2-0 win over West Bromwich Albion has been named the Premier League Goal of the Month for November.

-The Super Eagles defender sealed the Cottagers' first league win of the season in style on November 2, by firing in a rocket from outside the 18-yard box.
+The Super Eagles defender sealed the Cottagers' first league win of the season in style on November 2, by firing in a powerful shot from outside the 18-yard box.

 The 24-year-old saw off competition from Crystal Palace's Eberechi Eze, Manchester City's Riyad Mahrez, Southampton duo Danny Ings and James Ward-Prowse, Brighton and Hove Albion's Solly March, Leicester City's Jamie Vardy and Leeds United's Raphinha.